Starnished66/R1-open-source-player/README.md

 # Installing on a device

 There are two ways to run a build on hardware.
 Copying a player binary onto the SD card does **not** rewrite firmware.
-Flashing a `.upt` image through recovery **does**, and a bad image can brick the DAP.
+Flashing a `.upt` image through recovery **does**.

 Read **[TESTING.md](TESTING.md)** before any real-device session.
 It exists because skipped steps have frozen a device and caused reboot loops.